How to Cold Call: The Complete Guide for Sales Reps

 3. Objection Handling

 Objections aren't rejection.
 They're requests for more information.
-The best reps welcome objections because they signal engagement.
+Good reps welcome them, because an objection means the prospect is still engaged.

 Common objections and how to handle them: